janneme/osmd-viewer/README.md

 After starting the application, use the top bar to select the piece to display and choose the modes for the left and right panels.

+If the OpenSheetMusicDisplay library is not able to load the MXL file, an error message will be displayed in the panel.
+Sometimes this error message is rather general.
+If you open a JavaScript console there is a chance the library logs more details there.

 ![Screenshot](public/app_screenshot.png)